w3c/webextensions/proposals/permissions_behavior_on_update.md

 #### User Benefits

-By adding "permissions_behavior_on_update", extension developers can offer the best user experience by being open and upfront about the permissions extension will require to function optimally as well as reducing user confusion with a single prompt as opposed to multiple.
+By adding "permissions_behavior.updates", extension developers can offer the best user experience by being open and upfront about the permissions extension will require to function optimally as well as reducing user confusion with a single prompt as opposed to multiple.

 Also, by suppressing warnings we will reduce the fear of accidentally "turn off" extensions for the existing user and enable extension developers to actively evolve extensions by adopting new permissions as soon as they make sense.